Beijzum/CrowdSurvivor/README.md

 ### UML

-When exporting the UML to PDF, the export kept splitting the diagram into segmented pages of pieces of the diagram, only exporting the diagram as an image would preserve the diagram, so our UML diagram is in a .png format.
+When exporting the UML to PDF, the export kept splitting the diagram into segmented pages of pieces of the diagram, only exporting the diagram as an image would preserve the diagram; therefore, our UML diagram is in a .png format.

 ### Versions Used